GrinonBarrett/Taksidos/Optional Rules/Character Creation/Possible Classes/Invoker.md

 You also gain the Invocation feature.

 #### Dominions

+##### The Flame
+Your power comes from the burning in your soul.
+You may do one of the following:
+• As an action or reaction, you may choose to receive 1d8 points of spell sickness.
+If you do, *you exhale flames in a manner identical to the Dragon's Breath spell cast at minimum level*.
+• As an action, you may *create a harmless flame in your hand which can produce light like a torch.
+It ceases to exist when you stop concentrating on it*.
+##### Greater Dominion of The Grave
+• You gain a bonus to defense against cold and fire attacks equal to your Heroism.
+• When one of your serviles inflicts a critical hit with a melee attack, you may use your reaction to inflict a fire attack against that foe.

 ##### The Grave
 Your power comes from the veil of life and death itself.
 You may do one of the following: